- Good Rabbinical Teaching is inherently Relational

 Forgiveness Saying #9: Forgiveness at the accursed tree (כאשר המשיח עשה את נשמתו קרבן על חטאינו)

-Forgiveness Saying #10: Post-resurrection authority to pardon sins (סמכות לכבול ומשוחרר)
+Forgiveness Saying #10: Post-resurrection authority (סמכות לכבול ומשוחרר)